 Form W-9—Request for Taxpayer Identification Number and Certification—is a commonly used IRS form.
-If you have your own business or work as an independent contractor, a client may request that you fill out and send a W-9 so they can accurately prepare your 1099-MISC form and report the payments they make to you at the end of the year.
+If you have your own business or work as an independent contractor, a client may request that you fill out and send a W-9 so they can accurately prepare your 1099-NEC form and report the payments they make to you at the end of the year.

 Completing Form W-9